berangeregallais/neolens-docs/docs/1-getting-started/rate-limiting.md

 - Complying with GDPR and healthcare data privacy regulations
 - Ensuring fair and auditable access across different roles and institutions

 Need a higher rate limit?
-[Get in touch with our support team →](mailto:support@neolens.ai) or refer to your SLA.
+Contact our support team or refer to your SLA.